-Whether it's a studio apartment or a modern home, we all love the breezy layout and upscale design an open floor plan.
-However, creating clear separations from room to room, while still preserving the essence of the open space can be a challenge.
+Whether it's a studio apartment or a modern home, we all love the breezy layout and upscale design of an open floor plan.
+However, creating clear separations from room to room while still preserving the essence of the open space can be a challenge.
 But among the most important parts of an open floor plan are the living room and dining room.
-These are the areas you unwind, enjoy your meals, and entertain friends.
-So needless to say, the living room and dining room need to be as functional as they are beautiful.
+These are the areas in which you unwind, enjoy your meals, and entertain friends.
+So, needless to say, the living room and dining room need to be as functional as they are beautiful.

 Define Spaces With Rugs